JBGruber/r-text-analyse-vienna/README.md

 to get up to speed by using the book [R for Data Science (Wickham and Grolemund 2023)](https://r4ds.had.co.nz/) or a [refresher document](https://github.com/JBGruber/r-text-analyse-vienna/blob/main/1_Obtaining_Text_Data.qmd) that I added to the course.
+If you are coming from **Python**, you could have a look at [Computational Analysis of Communication](https://cssbook.net/), which has code for many autmated content analysis task in Python and R side-by-side.

 ## Download the project